- Add user login and logout.

 Let's simulate an essential feature of client applications: requesting data from an API server.

 You can simulate a secure full-stack application system in no time.
-Each API server sample gives you clear instructions to get it up and running quickly.
+Each API server sample gives you clear instructions to quickly get it up and running.

-Once set up, you can test the client-server connection in the
+Once set up, you can test the client-server connection using any of the following pages:

 Pick an API code sample in your preferred backend framework and language: